 Getting dental checkups regularly

-Sugar-free lemon candies can help to stimulate saliva production
+Using sugar-free lemon candies to stimulate saliva production